ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 # Donut Tutorial

 ::::{important}
-This is a companion guid to Blender Guru's foundational [Donut Tutorial](https://www.youtube.com/playlist?list=PLjEaoINr3zgFX8ZsChQVQsuDSjEqdWMAD)
+This is a companion guide to Blender Guru's foundational [Donut Tutorial](https://www.youtube.com/playlist?list=PLjEaoINr3zgFX8ZsChQVQsuDSjEqdWMAD)

 ::::

+**Disclaimers:**
 Videos for this tutorial are currently hosted on Dropbox which
 limits their data and may result in a video not available error.